An old man poses for the camera in his stylish sunglasses in Pondicherry, India in November 2011. (Lokyaziis/Flickr)

 Asia Society Associate Fellow Jeffrey Wasserstrom caught up with the Pulitzer Prize-winning Beijing-based journalist in advance of his June 21 appearance at Asia Society New York.

 Popular social media websites like Sina Weibo have become the frontline of a virtual showdown between censors and aggrieved netizens every June 4 in China, writes Sun Yunfan.

-A view of the Dal Lake in Srinagar, Kashmir on January 21, 2012.
-(Colin Tsoi/Flickr)
+A woman rows her shikara through the heavily polluted waters of Dal Lake in Srinagar, Kashmir on May 20, 2012.
+(Jarjan/Flickr)

 ©2015 Asia Society | Privacy Statement | About AsiaSociety.org | Terms & Conditions | Contact

 Asia Society takes no institutional position on policy issues and has no affiliation with any government.
 All views expressed in its publications and on its website are the sole responsibility of the author or authors.